How does it work?

 Deadlines and timeline

 SoDa fellowships are open on a rolling basis and the call is open throughout this financing period but is subject to availability.
-The deadlines for submission in the current period are the following:
+The deadline for submission in the current period is the 15th of November 2024.

 Call for Proposals